1. Home

 Conclusion

-Although consumer protection is obviously important, the recent EU regulations which allow consumer protection authorities to order the blocking of websites without judicial approval are extremely concerning.
+Although consumer protection is obviously important, the EU regulations which allow consumer protection authorities to order EU website blocks without judicial approval are extremely concerning.
 Website blocking infrastructure like that set up to protect consumers or to prevent copyright infringement has already been used to block websites which are critical of EU governments and to stifle political debate.

 Have you had experience with websites being blocked in your country, either in the EU or elsewhere in the world?
 What methods do you use to access blocked websites?
 Let us know in the comments below.